How to Set Your Airbnb Cleaning Fee Without Scaring Off Guests

 Is the Cleaning Fee Subject to Airbnb Service Fees?

 The cleaning fee you charge will be subject to Airbnb’s service fees.
 The final booking cost of your rental includes the cleaning fee, so it will be affected by Airbnb service fees.
-The amount you will be charged in fees can differ depending on where your property is located.

 Is the Airbnb Cleaning Fee Negotiable?

 Because each host determines their own cleaning fee, it is technically negotiable.
-However, it’s not a good idea to list your cleaning fee as being negotiable on your Airbnb listing.
+However, it’s not a good idea to list your fee as being negotiable on your Airbnb listing.
 This could invite non-stop debates and bargaining from guests.

 How Can Your Airbnb Cleaning Fees Affect Your Listing Performance?